The Elder Scrolls V: Skyrim – Dragonborn

 The Elder Scrolls V: Skyrim – Dragonborn is the third and final add-on for the action role-playing open world video game The Elder Scrolls V: Skyrim.
 It was developed by Bethesda Game Studios and released by Bethesda Softworks on the Xbox Live Marketplace on December 4, 2012.
 The Microsoft Windows version was released on February 5, 2013, and the PlayStation 3 version was released on February 12, 2013.

 Dragonborn involves the player character (the current Dragonborn) coming into contact with the first Dragonborn, Miraak.
-The game takes place on the island of Solstheim, previously featured in the Bloodmoon expansion for The Elder Scrolls III: Morrowind.
+The expansion takes place on the island of Solstheim, previously featured in the Bloodmoon expansion for The Elder Scrolls III: Morrowind.

 Gameplay

 Dragonborn follows the same gameplay style as Skyrim, with the player free to explore the island of Solstheim at will, pursuing quests at their leisure.
 New armors, weapons, locations, and enemies have been introduced.
 A new feature in Dragonborn is the ability to tame and ride dragons.
 The player can use a dragon to target and attack enemies, but does not have complete control of the flight.
 New dragon shouts have also been introduced.